Interferon Alfa-n3 (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, breast feeding, or if you have diabetes.
-Tell your doctor if you have angina, congestive heart failure, or other heart problems.
-Make sure your doctor knows if you have a history of blood clots, bleeding problems (such as hemophilia), or circulation problems.
-Tell your doctor if you have breathing problems or lung disease, bone marrow problems, recent cancer treatment, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, COPD, myelosuppression, or a history of seizures.
+Tell your doctor if you have angina, heart failure, or a history of blood clots, bleeding problems (such as hemophilia), or circulation problems.

 Possible Side Effects While Using This Medicine